Year 6 Transition Information

 Where do students go?

-On arrival staff will show students to the Hall
+On arrival students will be directed to the assembly venues

 On the first day